CRStefano/KWFEEF/README.md

 ---

 Is everything perfect?
 I wish.
-I know full well that  It's a **toy model** — 108 states.
+I know full well that  It's a **toy model**, 108 states.
 It demonstrates mechanisms; it does not prove universal laws at scale.
 Several headline results are **contingent on the action rule**, as said above.
 I treat that as a finding, not as something to hide. here is **no empirical validation yet** (the key word here is “yet”).
 The paper proposes a concrete paradigm (titrate metabolic load, measure perceptual grain); nobody has run it.
 The link to the Free Energy Principle is a derivation **under stated approximations**, not yet ((again: the key word is “yet”)) a parameter-free identity.

-If those bother you, good — they bother me too, and they are the to-do list....If you'd like to give me a hand...
+If those bother you, good, they bother me too, and they are the to-do list....If you'd like to give me a hand...

 ---